cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 // WWW

 // EBI
+// Data Validation
 In Iteration 2, most of the functions have been developed very specifically for one case.
 For example, the `minePendingTransactions()` function is way too tied with the blockchain's internal state -- it hard-coded `this.mempool` as the only source of transactions.
 In Iteration this can work because we are only doing everything in one user (node), which means that the only transactions are the ones in the local mempool.
 However, in Iteration 3 when I start to develop the CLI, I will have multiple users (nodes) in the network, each with their own mempool.
 Therefore I will have to modify the `minePendingTransactions()` functions to take in the transactions as a parameter, instead of directly accessing from `this.mempool`.
 This will make the function more reusable for different users (nodes) in the network.
 Although the functions in this Iteration were modular, they should be more pure to make it more reusable.\
 \
 In Iteration 3, I will fix the functions that have to be reused to be more pure functions.
 This means that the functions can be reused, especially between different users (nodes) in the network.
 This will make the code more maintainable and easier to test in the future.

 #pagebreak()
 == Iteration 3
 In Iteration 3, I will start to code a Command Line Interface (CLI) for my simulator.
 This will be a Minimum Viable Product (MVP).
 In this iteration, I will be linking everything that I had in the proof of concepts in Iteration 1 and the core block structure in Iteration 2 into one command line interface.
-This includes the demomstration of adding users to the blockchain network, connecting the users to each other, algorithm to prevent double spending and tracking users' balances, showing how the blocks are propagating through the network after being added to the network, and the basic core structure which has been developed in Iteration 2.
+In addition, this will also include the demomstration of adding users to the blockchain network, connecting the users to each other, algorithm to prevent double spending and tracking users' balances, showing how the blocks are propagating through the network after being added to the network.

 === Decomposition for Iteration 3
+#figure(image("images/I3-decomposition.png"), caption: [Iteration 3 Decomposition])
+In the decomposition diagram, I have splitted this Iteration into 4 main categories:
++ implementing the `Balances` class which validates if the transaction is correct, i.e. sufficient balance for sender before transactions, checking if user has double spend a coin
++ Implementing the `Node` class which represent users in nodes, and it will contain individual user data, such as name, local copy of blockchain and the user's neighbours (who they're connected to in the network)
++ Implementing the `Network` class which controls the whole blockchain, doing actions such as adding users into the network
++ Create a CLI which takes input from learners which allows them to manipulate the blockchain

+I have decided to make 3 files for this Iteration, excluding the testing files.
+This includes the `balances.ts` which contains the transaction validation algorithm, `network.ts` which contains the algorihtms for each individual users and the entire network, and `cli.ts` which includes the interface and the menu of the CLI.
-=== Goals
+=== Iteration 3 Goal
 - Create class `Balances` which tracks user balances and prevents double spending
 - Create class `Node` which represents a user in the blockchain network
-- Create class `Network` which manages multiple nodes and their connections
-- Create functions for adding nodes, connecting nodes, broadcasting blocks
+- Create class `Network` which manages multiple nodes and their connections, including functions for adding nodes, connecting nodes, broadcasting blocks
 - Create a Command Line Interface (CLI) for the blockchain Simulator

+=== Design for Balances class
+I decide to track the user balances with a class.
+This is because it allows me to create functions to validate the transactions.
+In my research section (@research) under the transaction validity, I had an initial design as a flowchart.
+However, they are how real blockchain ones work, and without simplification.
+To allow my stakeholders -- A level students to understand the concept of blockchain, I will make some abstract the idea of blockchain and implement it differently.
+Here is the decomposition of the `Balances` class.
+#figure(image("images/balances.png"), caption:[Decomposition for the Balances class])
+Attributes:
+- balances (Map\<string,number>): This is an array to track the users with the
+- initialBalance (number): The amount of coins when users join the network, set to 100 by default
+Methods:
+- Get
+Simlification that I have made:
+Initially, when each users join the network, they will be assigned 100 coins, this is obviously not the case in real world since they are not given free coins by joining a blockchain network. \
+=== Design for Node
 === Design for CLI
 I quite like the menu from Sean CLI from @sean-cli due to the readability of the menu and easy to understand interface.
 When I start his simulator, there is a menu page which allows you to navigate to different sections such as the `blockchain` section and the `p2p` section.
 Therefore I am going to use this idea to create the menu page for my simulator.
 After research into different command line libraries, I have decided to choose `readline` API library.
 This is because the `readline` API provides a simple and built-in way to handle user input directly from the terminal, without needing to install any extra packages.
 It also works seamlessly with Bun, since Bun implements Node's core `readline` module by default.
 On top of that, it makes the cli look cleaner and more organised -- similar to Sean CLI -- allowing me to create a visually clear and intuitive menu system for navigating between different components of my blockchain simulator.\
 \